Basilar artery migraine

-The Headache Center of Northwell Health Neuroscience Institute specializes in the diagnosis and treatment of headaches caused by neurological and psychiatric illnesses as well as hard-to-treat migraines.
+The Headache Center of Northwell Health Institute for Neurology and Neurosurgery specializes in the diagnosis and treatment of headaches caused by neurological and psychiatric illnesses as well as hard-to-treat migraines.

 This uncommon type of migraine headache usually starts with experiencing an “aura” 10 to 45 minutes prior to the headache.
 An aura is one or more symptoms that act as a warning sign that a bad headache is coming.
 Symptoms include: